Tours & tickets

 Before World War II, Krakow had over 64,000 Jews (a quarter of the city's population).
 The religious life of Krakow's Jews was also concentrated in Kazimierz.
 They prayed in six large Orthodox synagogues (Old, Remu, Wysoka, Isaac, Popper and Kup) and in the Progressive synagogue (Tempel).
 They were maintained by the Jewish community, but there were also many prayer houses belonging to various religious associations and private individuals.
 Nowadays, Kazimierz is one of the most recognizable places in Krakow.
 This district, teeming with cultural and artistic life, attracts especially those who want to feel the spirit of Krakow's bohemia.
 The most crowded cafes and well-known art studios and galleries are concentrated around the following streets: Szeroka, Izaaka, Miodowa, Józefa, Podbrzezie and around Plac Nowy.
 However, it is difficult to make a complete list of pubs, cafes and restaurants that are worth visiting, because each of these places has a unique character and decor, and there are dozens of them in Krakow's Kazimierz.

-City Tour Cracow golf car join the group it will be cheaper
+City Tour Cracow golf car plus Cruise on the Vistula River.

-City Tour Cracow golf car join the group it will be cheaper
+City Tour Cracow golf car plus Cruise on the Vistula River.

 Begin with a pickup at your hotel.
 Then, start exploring Krakow in the Old Town.
 Pass through the Kraków Barbican, which is the gateway to the old town, and see the city walls.
 After this, drive by the Czartoryski Museum and Świętego Jana on the way to the Main Market Square.
 Marvel at the historical landmarks and cafes in this public space that is Europe's largest medieval plaza.
 Then, see the water fountains at Plac Szczepański, a rejuvenated public space, and the Collegium Maius, a university building known for its courtyard and cloisters.
 Arrive at the Town Hall.
 See some more renowned landmarks, including the Church of St. Francis of Assisi, Bishop's Palace, and the Czartoryski Museum.
 Appreciate the view of the castle on top of a limestone bluff at Wawel Hill, the Roman Catholic Parish of the Holy Cross, and Juliusz Słowacki Theatre as well.
 Admire the view of St. Florian's Gate and its Gothic towers, which has been a gateway to the city since the Middle Ages.
 Head to Planty Park, and then stop to take some photos and shop for souvenirs on Szeroka Street.
 Afterward, continue the trip with a visit to the historical Kazimierz district.
 See the Old Synagogue, Popper Synagogue, Remuh Synagogue, and Izaak Synagogue.
 After that, go to plac Nowy, Dom Heleny Rubinstein, and the Museum of Municipal Engineering.
 Take a break at the Corpus Christi Basilica, a Gothic church established in 1335 by King Casimir III the Great.
 Continue to Wolnica Square, where a salt trading route from Wieliczka and Bochnia used to pass.
 Take photos of Father Bernatek’s Bridge, which is famous for its sculptures by the artist Jerzy Kędziora.
 Go to Podgórze on the way to visit the Plac Bohaterów, which was a part of the Ghetto.
 Drive to Apteka pod Orłem and then see Oscar Schindler's factory, which hosts 2 museums.
 Continue to see the Jewish Ghetto.
 End the tour at Église Saint-Joseph, a historic church in the Podgórze district.
-Eat lunch in the famous Morskie Oko restaurant to sample the best Polish cuisine.
+Then you will transfer to our modern catamaran for an hour-long cruise on the Vistula River.
+The cruise lasts an hour, during which time listen to the audio sets about the city in your native language.
+(27 languages available) The end of the tour on the boulevard close to the Wawel Castle .

 Ethnographic Museum, Krakow: Our most recommended tours and activities

 Explore Krakow at your own pace and according to your own personal interests with a 1-, 2-, or 3-day City Card.
-Get access to 38 museums and monuments.
+Get access to 35 museums and monuments.
 Learn more about World War II hero Oscar Schindler at the Oscar Schindler Factory.
 Visit the Eagle Pharmacy in the former ghetto, and learn how the Holocaust impacted Krakow’s Jews.
 Go to the Main Market Square Underground Museum and encounter vampires.
+Why would you choose the card?
+Simply put, the card gives you the ability to visit up to 35 sites at the expense of ąbout 2 solo tickets also giving You access to public transportation for the time period.
 A full list of museums will be attached to your City Pass, and to make getting from sight to sight easier, you can choose a card with unlimited travel on the city’s public transport system, day or night.
-The museums included in the City Pass include: "1.
-Schindlers Factory 2.
-Main Market Square Underground 3.
-Polish Aviation Museum 4.
-The Princes Czartoryski Museum (Lady with Ermine by Leonardo da Vinci) 5.
-City Defence Walls Krakow 6.
-Archaeological Museum (Main building) 7.
-Archaeological Museum (Underground of the Church of Saint Adalbert) 8.
-Archaeological Museum (Nowa Huta Branice) 9.
-The Seweryn Udziela Ethnographic Museum 10.
-The Gallery of 19th-Century Polish Art in the Sukiennice 11.
-The Stanisław Wyspiański Museum 12.
-The Zwierzyniec House 13.
-The Jozef Mehoffer House 14.
-St. Adalberts Church Underground 15.
-History of Photography Museum 16.
-Centre for documentation of the Art of Tadeusz Kantor Cricoteka, Archives.
-Office 17.
-The Bishop Erazm Ciołek Palace 18.
-The Old Synagogue 19.
-The Archdiocese Museum 20.
-The Szołayski House 21.
-The Hipolit House 22.
-The Main Building of the National Museum 23.
-Regional Rydel`s Museum of Polish Modernism Rydlowka 24.
-The Emeryk Hutten-Czapski Museum 25.
-Pomorska Street 26.
-Celestat 27.
-MOCAK 28.
-Town Hall Tower 29.
-Exhibition in Nowa Huta District Branice 30.
-Galicja Jewish Museum 31.
-The Barbican 32.
-The Eagle Pharmacy 33.
-The Krzysztofory Palace 34.
-Museum of the Home Army dedicated Gen Emil Fieldorf Nil 35.
-The Jan Matejko House 36.
-Nowa Huta Museum 37.
-Legends of Cracow 38.
-Kościuszko Mound"
+Please do check opening hours of each and every museum so that you can plan your trip accordingly.
+Here is a list of museums you can access with the City Pass: Schindler’s Factory Polish Aviation Museum The Princes Czartoryski Museum (Lady with an Ermine by Leonardo da Vinci) City Defence Walls Krakow Archaeological Museum (Main building) Archaeological Museum (Nowa Huta Branice) Archaeological Museum (Underground of the Church of Saint Adalbert) The Archdiocese Museum The Arsenal The Barbican The Bishop Erazm Ciołek Palace The Celestat Centre for Documentation of the Art of Tadeusz Kantor Cricoteka, Archives, Office The Eagle Pharmacy Emeryk Hutten-Czapski Museum Galicja Jewish Museum The Gallery of 19th-Century Polish Art in the Sukiennice The Hipolit House The Jan Matejko House The Jozef Mehoffer House Kościuszko Mound The Krzysztofory Palace Legends of Cracow The Main Building of the National Museum MOCAK Museum of the Home Army dedicated to Gen Emil Fieldorf Nil Podgórze Museum Pomorska Street The Seweryn Udziela Ethnographic Museum Seweryn Udziela Ethnographic Museum – Esterka's House The Szołayski House The Stanisław Wyspiański Museum The Old Synagogue The Town Hall Tower The Zwierzyniec House Please note that on Mondays some of the Museums don’t operate With the City Pass, you don’t get a skip-the-line ticket to Schindler’s Factory.
+You must book your entry ticket in advance.
+The museum is closed every Monday and on the first Tuesday of each month.

 City Tour Cracow , golf car .
 Private full tour !!